RevenueHunt/docs/docs/reference/quiz-builder.md

 - **HTML Block** - Adds a block where you can input custom HTML code for advanced content and styling.

-- **Image Block** - Adds an embeded image block into your page.
+- **Image Block** - Adds an embedded image block into your page.
 You can upload your own image.
 The image should be max 1000px x 1000px and max 2MB.

 - **Products Block** - Adds a block specifically designed for displaying a list of recommended products.

-- **Slots Block** - Adds a block specifically desgned for displaying the recommended products sorted into slots.
+- **Slots Block** - Adds a block specifically designed for displaying the recommended products sorted into slots.
 Slots allow you to group recommended products into different categories (e.g. cleanser, toner, serum, moisturizer...).
 Slots show the most voted products from a collection that's linked to the slot.

 ![quiz builder results page block menu](/images/manual_quizbuilder_resultspage_blockmenu.png)

-**conditonal logic** / **tree icon** - Opens the [Block Logic]() menu.
+**conditional logic** / **tree icon** - Opens the [Block Logic]() menu.

 ![quiz builder resutls page block logic](/images/manual_quizbuilder_resultspage_blockmenu_blocklogic.png)